blockchain-lab-um/ssi-snap-docs/docs/get_started.md

 ```

-To generate a VP you need id of a VC (from array).
-It's highly recommended to use domain and challenge as well.
-When generating VP for the first time, users will be asked to generate a delegate for their MetaMask account (This will cost a small tx fee).
+To `generate a VP` you need `id` of a VC (from array).
+It's highly recommended to use `domain` and `challenge` as well:

+_NOTE:_ When generating VP for the first time, users will be asked to generate a delegate for their MetaMask account (This will cost a small tx fee).
 This is needed for Snap to work properly!
 More in later sections.

 ```
 const response = await window.ethereum.request({